IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 ### Installation options

-The technical preview supports two installation options.
-One for ICP users and another for LSF users.
+LSF Users should follow the instructions provided in [KnowledgeCenter](https://www.ibm.com/support/knowledgecenter/SSWRJV_10.1.0/lsf_welcome/lsf_kc_kubernetes_connector.html).
+Additional information is available in this document and the Quickstart Guide.

-ICP users that want to deploy LSF into an ICP environment should use the CloudPak to install the tech preview.
-When using the CloudPak installation, IBM Spectrum LSF is installed in the Kubernetes cluster with agents running pods.
+Kubernetes users that want to deploy LSF into a Kubernetes environment should use the Tech Preview to install.
+When using the Tech Preview installation, IBM Spectrum LSF is installed in the Kubernetes cluster with agents running pods.
 A persistent volume is used for LSF configuration and working data.
 In this model, it is expected that all workload will run through Kubernetes.
-If you plan to use this installation option, please refer to the [README](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/IBM_Spectrum_Computing_Cloud_Pak_Quickstart_Guide.pdf) that comes with the ICP CloudPak.
+If you plan to use this installation option, please refer to the [README](https://github.com/IBMSpectrumComputing/lsf-kubernetes/blob/master/doc/IBM_Spectrum_Computing_Cloud_Pak_Quickstart_Guide.pdf).
+**The evaluation period for the tech preview is until July 1, 2020.**

 The present README is for LSF users.
+Follow the instructions [here](https://www.ibm.com/support/knowledgecenter/SSWRJV_10.1.0/lsf_welcome/lsf_kc_kubernetes_connector.html) to install it.
-It describes installation of the tech preview into a native LSF installation.
-In this model, LSF and Kubernetes are deployed in parallel on a set of nodes.
+In this model, LSF and
+Kubernetes are deployed in parallel on a set of nodes.
 LSF is configured to serve as a scheduler for Kubernetes.
 Workload may be run either through Kubernetes, or the LSF execution agents.

-The evaluation period for LSF users runs until Nov 30, 2019.

 ### Support during the tech preview